 California Home Pricing Tiers examined

-During January 2025, home prices stagnated compared to the prior month in Los Angeles, San Francisco and San Diego.
+During July 2025, home prices continued to fall in Los Angeles, San Francisco and San Diego.

-As sales volume slows, forcing the current seller’s market to peak, real estate agents need to consider a switch in their services to maintain their standard of living.
-The focus has turned, in part, to cash buyers willing to purchase when mortgage rates stay high, inventories remain low and the pace of tenant and homeowner turnover slows.
+The focus has turned, in part, to cash buyers willing to purchase when mortgage rates stay high, inventories rise and the pace of tenant and homeowner turnover slows.
 Consider diversifying your services to hedge against uncertain transitions in the economy.
+Brokers need to consider offering other services as providers, since brokers get the initial leads providers need by representing buyers and sellers.

 Charts are updated monthly.
 There is a two-month lag in reported data.